-The Mini Goldendoodle is the newest, but most convincing, teddy bear doppelganger.
-So, if it a canine cutie pie that you are after, then look no further!
+The Mini Goldendoodle is a very convincing teddy bear doppelganger.
+So, if it is a canine cutie pie that you are after, then look no further.
+This is the pup for you.
+Wondering how big your Mini Goldendoodle will get?
 He will measure 13 to 20 inches tall, from paw to shoulder, and will weigh anywhere between 15 to 35 pounds.

 Coat & Colors

-Whilst the majority of Mini Goldendoodles have the golden locks, they may also take any color of the Poodle, which can be black, blue, brown, red, sable or silver.
+While the majority of Mini Goldendoodles have golden locks, they may also take any color of the Poodle, which can be black, blue, brown, red, sable, or silver.

-It is important to note here that whilst many breeders may advertise the Miniature Goldendoodle as hypoallergenic, just like his Poodle parent, he also may not be as the Golden Retriever is not a hypoallergenic pup.
-If this is a really important factor for you and your family, then it may be wise to stick to a hypoallergenic dog.
+It often gets asked if the Mini Goldendoodle is hypoallergenic.
+Though many breeders may advertise the Miniature Goldendoodle as hypoallergenic, just like his Poodle parent, he may not always be.
+The Golden Retriever is not a hypoallergenic pup.
+Any dog bred with a Golden stands to inherit those genes.
+You can ask the breeder about this, as some will work on breeding less allergy-inducing animals.
+If a hypoallergenic pet is a really important factor for you and your family, then it may be wise to stick to a hypoallergenic dog.

 Exercise Requirements & Living Conditions

-This guy is very adaptable, and he is suited to any home, be that an apartment with an outdoor space, or a larger home with a large backyard.
-With that being said, he really would be better suited to a home with access to outdoor space of some kind, as he is energetic and becomes bored quite easily.
-Because of his small stature he does not require reinforced fencing, however, because he is quite the detective you should ensure that it is enclosed, and that he cannot escape.
+This guy is very adaptable, and he is suited to any home, be that an apartment with an outdoor space or a larger home with a large backyard.
+With that being said, he really would be better suited to a home with access to an outdoor space of some kind, as he is energetic and becomes bored quite easily.
+Because of his small stature, he does not require reinforced fencing.
+However, because he is quite the detective, you should ensure that it is enclosed and that he cannot escape.

 Additionally, because of his thick and dense curly fur, he will need access to an area that will provide him with shelter from the sun, or even better, he should be kept indoors in the cool on particularly hot days.

-The Miniature Goldendoodle is very intelligent and combining that with his eagerness to please his master, he is quite easily trainable.
-However, because he is such an excitable dog who is always looking for the next best thing to do, his concentration levels aren’t the best, so for this reason it is important to keep training sessions short and sweet, just like him!
-Positive reinforcement training with verbal praise and small training treats will make this process a lot easier!
+The Miniature Goldendoodle is very intelligent and combining that with his eagerness to please his people, he is quite easily trainable.
+However, because he is such an excitable dog who is always looking for the next best thing to do, his concentration levels aren’t the best, so for this reason, it is important to keep training sessions short and sweet, just like him.
+Positive reinforcement training with verbal praise and small training treats will make this process a lot easier.

-Of course, as with any pup, be sure to socialize him early and expose him to as many unfamiliar sounds and sights as you can, which will help to build his confidence and become a well-mannered adult.
-Putting the effort in with this guy will not only make things a whole lot easier when he is older, but it will also act as a bonding session for you both.
+Of course, as with any pup, be sure to socialize him early and expose him to as many unfamiliar sounds and sights as you can, which will help to build his confidence and help him become a well-mannered adult.
+Putting the effort in with training and socializing this guy will not only make things a whole lot easier when he is older, but it will also act as a bonding session for you both.

-There aren’t any breed standards as the Mini Goldendoodle has yet to be declared a breed of his own, and as such the best way to determine what health conditions he will be predisposed to is to look at the health of both of his parents.
-Generally, he is quite a healthy pup and there are no known significant health problems associated with the breed.
+The Mini Goldendoodle’s lifespan is about 12 to 16 years.
+They are generally very healthy pups.
+There aren’t any breed standards, as the Mini Goldendoodle has yet to be declared a breed of his own.
+As such, the best way to determine what health conditions he will be predisposed to is to look at the health of both parents.
+Generally, he is quite a healthy pup, and there are no known significant health problems associated with the breed.

-The Miniature Goldendoodle will require around 2 cups of food every day, just be sure to give him high-quality kibble that is specifically designed for higher energy dogs to keep him sustained throughout the day.
+The Miniature Goldendoodle will require around 2 cups of food every day.
+Be sure to give him high-quality kibble that is specifically designed for higher-energy dogs to keep him sustained throughout the day.